apache/phoenix-site/site/source/src/site/markdown/bulk_dataload.md

-# Bulk CSV Data Loading
+# Bulk Data Loading

 Phoenix provides two methods for bulk loading data into Phoenix tables:

-* Single-threaded client loading tool for CSV via the [psql](download.html#Loading-Data) command
+* Single-threaded client loading tool for CSV formatted data via the [psql](download.html#Loading-Data) command
-* MapReduce-based bulk load tool for CSV and JSON.
+* MapReduce-based bulk load tool for CSV and JSON formatted data

 The psql tool is typically appropriate for tens of megabytes, while the MapReduce-based loader is typically better for larger load volumes.